HariSekhon/DevOps-Bash-tools/README.md

   - `terraform_cloud_workspaces.sh` - lists Terraform Cloud workspaces
   - `terraform_cloud_workspace_vars.sh` - lists Terraform Cloud workspace variables
   - `terraform_cloud_workspace_set_vars.sh` - adds / updates Terraform workspace-level environment variable(s) via the API from `key=value` or shell export format, as args or via stdin (eg. piped from `aws_csv_creds.sh`)
+  - `terraform_cloud_organization_vars.sh` - lists Terraform Cloud variables in all variables sets for the given organization
   - `terraform_cloud_ip_ranges.sh` - returns the list of IP ranges for Terraform Cloud via the API, or optionally one or more of the ranges used by different functions

 #### Perl